docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, the named property uses its associated expression to generate a value.
-When false, the keyframe information or static value of the property is used.
-This attribute can be set to true only if [canSetExpression](#propertycansetexpression) for the named property is true and [expression](#propertyexpression) contains a valid expression string.
+When `true`, the named property uses its associated expression to generate a value.
+When `false`, the keyframe information or static value of the property is used.
+This attribute can be set to `true` only if [canSetExpression](#propertycansetexpression) for the named property is `true` and [expression](#propertyexpression) contains a valid expression string.

 #### Type